ibm-cloud-docs/key-protect/cli-changelog.md

 - Changed the `command successful` message from `SUCCESS` TO `OK`.

-- Removed additional line breaks in the response.
+- Remove additional line breaks in the response.

 - For Windows, `OK` and `FAILED` messages are the same color as the `ibmcloud` command colors.